Black Mamba (song): Background

-When the music video was uploaded to SM Entertainment's YouTube channel on November 17, 2020, it became the most viewed debut video by a K-pop group with 21.4 million views in 24 hours, beating the record set by "Dalla Dalla" by Itzy in 2019.
+When the music video was uploaded to SM Entertainment's YouTube channel on November 17, 2020, it became the most-viewed debut video by a K-pop group with 21.4 million views in 24 hours, beating the record set by "Dalla Dalla" by Itzy in 2019.
 After nine hours, the music video reached 10 million views, making it the fastest debut music video to reach 10 million views in the history of K-pop.
 The dance practice video was uploaded on November 27, 2020, and has received over 11 million views as of January 2021.
-On January 8, 2021, the music video hit 100 million views, which took only 51 days and 12 hours to achieved, setting the new record in K-pop history as the debut music video to gain 100 million views in the shortest period of time.
+On January 8, 2021, the music video hit 100 million views, which took only 51 days and 12 hours to achieve, setting the new record in K-pop history as the debut music video to gain 100 million views in the shortest period of time.

 Synopsis

 In the music video for "Black Mamba", Aespa's members are seen in a futuristic, surreal reality and meet an enormous black snake.
 Fantastical, neon-lit scenes of intense, floor-dropping choreography are interspersed with moments that highlight each member exploring this new reality and engaging with the æ-members, and hinting to a villain known as the titular black mamba.
 Each member connects with her alter ego through a mysterious mobile app called Synk.
 By the end, a distorted human figure emerges with glitching digital pixels.